 California Wrongful Death Attorney

 Dealing with the unexpected death of a loved one can be devastating.
-At Wakeford Gelini, we know that the process of grieving can be extensive, but we also want to help families who have lost loved ones due to another party’s negligence or reckless behavior.
+At Wakeford Law, we know that the process of grieving can be extensive.
+But we also want to help families who have lost loved ones due to another party’s negligence or reckless behavior.
+Our wrongful death lawyers will hold the negligent party responsible and help you move forward.

 If you recently lost a loved one in an accident, or as a result of another party’s carelessness or wrongdoing, you may be eligible to file a wrongful death lawsuit.
 While a wrongful death lawsuit California cannot bring back your loved one or ever fully repair the damage that has been done, by seeking wrongful death damages, you can hold the at-fault party responsible and can seek compensation for medical bills, lost wages, and lost companionship.